 Sheri Rosenberg, A Common Standard for Applying the Responsibility to Protect, Holocaust, Genocide and Human Rights Program, Benjamin N. Cardozo School of Law, 2013.
 Common Standard_R2P_Full Report.pdf

-Eric Freedman and Richard Weisberg, The Haennig-Nordmann Papers: Two Lawyers in Occupied France, New York, Holocaust, Genocide and Human Rights Program, Benjamin N. Cardozo School of Law, 2013.
+Eric Freedman & Richard Weisberg, The Haennig-Nordmann Papers: Two Lawyers in Occupied France, New York, Holocaust, Genocide and Human Rights Program, Benjamin N. Cardozo School of Law, 2013.

 ARTICLES / BOOK CHAPTERS

-The Program in Holocaust and Human Rights Studies & the Human Rights and Genocide Clinic, Benjamin N. Cardozo School of Law, in association with Global Action to Prevent War, Healing the Wounds: Speech, Identity & Reconciliation in Rwanda and Beyond (2010).
+The Holocaust, Genocide and Human Rights Program & the Human Rights and Genocide Clinic, Benjamin N. Cardozo School of Law, in association with Global Action to Prevent War, Healing the Wounds: Speech, Identity & Reconciliation in Rwanda and Beyond (2010).